Homotopy type of spaces of locally convex curves in the sphere S^3: Introduction

 A function $h: \RR \to \RR$ is \textit{$1$-periodic} (resp. \textit{$1$-antiperiodic}) if $h(t+1) = h(t)$ (resp. $h(t+1) = -h(t)$) for all $t \in \RR$.
 For a triple $(c_0,c_1,c_2)$ of $1$-periodic functions, consider the linear ODE

-The triple $(c_0,c_1,c_2)$ is \textit{positive} (resp. \textit{negative}) if all solutions $y$ of the ODE above are $1$-periodic (resp. $1$-antiperiodic).
-Let $\cP_{+}$ (resp. $\cP_{-}$) be the set of positive (resp. negative) triples.
+The triple $(c_0,c_1,c_2)$ is \textit{solution-periodic} (resp. \textit{solution-antiperiodic}) if all solutions $y$ of the ODE above are $1$-periodic (resp. $1$-antiperiodic).
+Let $\cP_{+}$ (resp. $\cP_{-}$) be the set of solution-periodic (resp. solution-antiperiodic) triples.
 The spaces $\cL_{3}(I;\pm I)$ are as in Theorem~\ref{theo:mainS3}.

 \begin{fact} The space $\cP_{+}$ is homotopy equivalent to $\cL_{3}(I;I)$; the space $\cP_{-}$ is homotopy equivalent to $\cL_{3}(I;-I)$. \end{fact}

 \bigbreak